 - Wear good shoes that fit properly and are appropriate for your activity.

 - Build your stamina slowly, especially with new exercises.

-- Wear adhesive gel, felt, or foam padding around your toe area during exercises.
+- Wear adhesive gel, felt, or foam padding under your feet during exercise.

 - Rest and elevate your feet whenever possible.
-Your feet should be at least one foot above your hearts level.
+Your feet should be at least one foot above the level of your heart.

 - Always follow your doctor’s instructions.

 - Limit your activities until your symptoms improve.